Prasa4u/CODSOFT/Task2 Landing Page/README.md

-# B.Cafe Responsive Landing Page
+# PC Farm Landing Page

-Welcome to B.Cafe's responsive landing page repository!
-This landing page was created using HTML, CSS, and JavaScript to provide an interactive user interface and fluid animations.
+Welcome to the PC Farm Landing Page project!
+This project is designed to showcase a PC Parts and its services through an engaging and user-friendly web interface.

-You can try out the live version of the website here: https://b-cafe-landing-page.vercel.app/
+You can try out the live version of the website here: https://landing-page-sigma-sable.vercel.app

 ## Features